 - a preventive action plan containing the measures needed to remove or mitigate the risks identified, including the effects of energy efficiency and demand-side measures in the national risk assessments; - an emergency plan containing the measures to be taken to remove or mitigate the impact of a disruption of gas supply.

 The content of both plans is established by Regulation 2017/1938.
-For development of the risk assessment and preventive&emergency Plans, UNDP is hiring an international expert.

 National legal framework that regulates the security of gas supply consists, inter alia, of: